This post may contain affiliate links. Please see our disclosure policy.

 An overhead view of a cranberry cheese ball and crackers atop a black serving board.
 More crackers, toasted pecans, and a spreader surround the board.

-More Easy Appetizers to Try
+More Easy Appetizers for Entertaining

 A black serving board with a variety of crackers and a cranberry cheese ball rolled in toasted nuts.
 A small amount was removed and spread onto the cracker to the left of the cheese ball.